marnionrails/NationalParksApi.Context/README.md

 * Navigate to desired endpoint as documented below

 ## Endpoints <a id="endpoints"></a>
+The Swagger user interface will allow you to "try out" any of the endpoints.

-To see Swagger documentation (while server is running!), click [here](http://localhost:5000/swagger)
+To see Swagger documentation and utilize the feature (while server is running!), click [here](http://localhost:5000/swagger)

 #### GET